ianatherton/first_person_slasher_rpg/fpslashrpg_proj/PROGRESS_REPORT.md

 - Attacking consumes stamina (25 points by default)
 - The weapon system now supports different weapon types with unique animation sets
 - Stamina display updates in real-time using signals from the player controller
+- Debug UI can be toggled with the F3 key and is implemented through a modular system

 ## Next Steps
 - Add more weapons with different attack patterns